awused/aw-fm/README.md

 The major gui file managers on Linux are almost all descended from Nautilus and have similar characteristics including performance traps and a lack of customization and features.
-Even among more niche projectsI wasn't able to find a file manager that fit my use cases while also being performant, so I made one.
+Even among more niche projects I wasn't able to find a file manager that fit my use cases while also being performant, so I made one.

 ## Screenshots